pjasinski/yaw/README.md

 # Yaw flight tracker
 ## General
 Yaw flight tracker is a flight tracker webapp that I am using to monitor air traffic above my house.
-It will be hosted on patolento.com/yaw.
+It will be hosted on patolento.com.
 The system uses [dump1090-mutiability](https://github.com/mutability/dump1090), nodejs, express, and angularjs, to render realtime flight data from an RTL-SDR reciever and an antenna mounted in my attic.
-## JSON API
+## JSON Structure
 The JSON data used in the app follows this format (from [dump1090](https://github.com/mutability/dump1090/blob/master/README-json.md)):
 - hex: the 24-bit ICAO identifier of the aircraft, as 6 hex digits.
 The identifier may start with '~', this means that the address is a non-ICAO address (e.g. from TIS-B).
 - squawk: the 4-digit squawk (octal representation)